ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

 **Overview:**
 Having a performance review is only one component of meeting goals.

-Have you ever had a conducted a performance review where you set up shiny new goals for the upcoming year only to never review them again until the next performance review?
+Have you ever had a performance review where you set up shiny new goals for the upcoming year only to never review them again until the next performance review?
 What about the career conversions where you outlined that amazing 18 month plan, but haven't discussed it since?

 Has there ever been a disconnect between the goals you laid out and what the person actually worked on?

 Maybe priorities changed throughout the year (they will) or maybe now a new strategic initiative needs to be added to the roadmap (it will).
 Things that seemed so important in January may have turned irrelevant in June.
-How do you ensure alignment between the company vision and team goals with this person's personal aspirations and motivations?
+How do you ensure alignment between the company vision and team goals with your direct report's personal aspirations and motivations?

 I have found the best way to do this is to dedicate time specifically to review the agreed upon objectives, discuss the career action plan, and ensure we are properly tracking towards the goals.